pgpbpadilla/pgpbpadilla.github.io/ai/_posts/2021-03-20-chollet-general-intelligence-test.liquid.md

 ## Priors: controlling what the system knows

 To get human-like intelligence, some assumptions have to be built-in.
 This will help the system learn certain skills faster.
-These assumption are the system's _priors_.
+These assumptions are the system's _priors_.

-By controlling the priors it's possible to define what the system knows about the its environment.
+By controlling the priors it's possible to define what the system knows about the environment.
 In humans, these priors allow them to acquire specific categories of abilities very efficiently.

 Controlling priors is also a way to direct what kind of skills the system should learn more efficiently.
-If no priors were given, the system would have to learn the structure of the environment and there's no guarantee that the skills acquired will be useful in a human-centric context.
+If no priors were given, the system would have to learn the structure of the environment and there's no guarantee that the skills acquired would be useful in a human-centric context.

 According to Chollet, this anthropocentrism is legitimate and necessary because it's the only scope we can meaningfully approach and asses.

-## Program synthesis
+## Skill acquisition as program synthesis

 During it's lifetime, a system will face many situations in which it is required to solve a particular task, it does so by generating a skill program.